SAP/ui5-tooling/docs/pages/Overview.md

 ## Project Dependencies

-The UI5 Tooling differentiates between "framework dependencies" and "project dependencies".
+UI5 Tooling differentiates between "framework dependencies" and "project dependencies".

 **Framework dependencies** are generally libraries and themes provided by the SAP frameworks "OpenUI5" and "SAPUI5".
-The UI5 Tooling will take care of downloading them and handling their versions for you.
+UI5 Tooling will take care of downloading them and handling their versions for you.
 Please see the corresponding documentation on both options:

 * [Working with **OpenUI5** Framework Dependencies](./OpenUI5.md)
 * [Working with **SAPUI5** Framework Dependencies](./SAPUI5.md)